outrera/symta/doc/symta-by-example.md

 Core Library
 ------------------------------
-This section provides a quick reference of the content of cors_.s and rt_.s files.
+This section provides a quick reference of the content of the Symta's standard library, defined in cors_.s, rt_.s and macro.s files.

+`f A B ...
+C: g D E ...
+F` - same as `f A B ...
+C (g D E ...
+F)`, but also binds sub expressions, like `when got!it get_value: process it`

+`&function_name` - gets value of a function, instead of calling it

 ``t Key0(Value1) Key1(Value1) ...
 KeyN(ValueN)`` - new hashtable